-Subsequent Events - Management has adopted the provisions set forth in GASB Statement No. 56, Subsequent Events and considered subsequent events through the date of the audit report which is the date that the financial statements were available to be issued.
+Subsequent Events - Management has adopted the provisions set forth in GASB Statement No. 56, Subsequent Events and considered subsequent events through December 28, 2019, which is the date that the financial statements were available to be issued.

-New Accounting Pronouncements -GASB 72, Fair Value Measurement and Application, addresses accounting and financial reporting issues related to fair value measurements.
+GASB 72, Fair Value Measurement and Application, addresses accounting and financial reporting issues related to fair value measurements.
 The definition of fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 This statement provides guidance for determining a fair value measurement for financial reporting purposes.
 This statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.